AyushGit001/241B067/README.md

 # Design and Analysis of Algorithms - Lab Work (241B067)

-This repository contains the implementation and analysis of various algorithmic problems as part of the **Algorithm Lab (Course Code: 241B067)**.
-Each module is documented using Jupyter Notebooks, focusing on logic, code implementation, and time complexity.
+This repository contains the implementation and analysis of various algorithmic problems as part of the **Algorithm Lab (Er.
+No: 241B067)**.
+Each module is documented using Jupyter Notebooks,Google Colab, focusing on logic, code implementation, and time complexity.

 ---